peterkhe1999/CheatSheet/OSEP/README.md

 Caching will break our C2 channel, especially our reverse shells since they are not static and each request returns a unique response.

-To disable caching, we'll select our Endpoint and **Caching rules** > set **Caching behavior** to "Bypass cache", which will disable caching.
+To disable caching, select our Endpoint and **Caching rules** > set **Caching behavior** to "Bypass cache", which will disable caching.

-We can also set **Query string caching behavior** to "Bypass caching for query strings", which will prevent the CDN from caching any requests containing query strings.
+Also set **Query string caching behavior** to "Bypass caching for query strings", which will prevent the CDN from caching any requests containing query strings.

 On our machine, which is the destination for `meterpreter.info`, set up a simple Python HTTP and HTTPS listener to test web server functionality